Perficient-DevOps/was-chef-repo/cookbooks/was_master/README.md

 # was_master

-Helper cookbook for working with WebSphere.
+TODO: Enter the cookbook description here.